-The Southern Karoo Riviere Grassland were made up of grasses and short shrubs (Figure 7-1).
+The Southern Karoo Riviere Grassland were made up of grasses and short shrubs (Figure 6-2).
 The vegetation is denser in some areas, while other areas had larger bare patches.
 This habitat were all low growing flora species that allows for grassland specialist avifauna species to be present.
 Species found here included; Karoo Korhaan, Cape-Clapper Lark, Capped Wheatear, Lark, Long-billed Pipit, Lesser Kestrel and Helmeted Guineafowl.

-Figure 7-1 Southern Karoo Riviere Grassland habitat type
+Figure 6-2 Southern Karoo Riviere Grassland habitat type

-The water resource habitat type is made up various drainage lines, pans, nearby dams as well as the river (Figure 7-2).
-During the winter survey only one dam locally known as Pap dam had water, while during the summer survey three additional dams/pans had water.
-A full description of this habitat type can be found in the Freshwater report (TBC, 2021).
+The water resource habitat type is made up various drainage lines, plains, nearby dams as well as the Gamka River (Figure 6-3).
+During the winter survey only one dam locally known as Pap Dam had water, while during the summer survey three additional dams had water.
 Apart from just providing water, this habitat also has a plant composition that is unique to the area.
-Some riparian vegetation and larger trees were observed here.
+Some hydrophytic vegetation and larger trees were observed in these areas.
 This vegetation lends itself to breeding spots for species such as Laughing Dove, Southern Masked Weavers and Cape Sparrow.
 Species observed exclusively in this vegetation type are: Kittlitz's Plover, South African Shellduck, Yellow-billed Duck, Acacia Pied Barbet, Lilac-breasted Roller and Egyptian Goose.

-Figure 7-2 Water resources found in the area
+Figure 6-3 Water resources found in the area

-Ridges, are high lying areas characterised by a rocky landscape with very little sand or clay present in the substrate (Figure 7-3).
+Ridges, are high lying areas characterised by a rocky landscape with very little sand or clay present in the substrate (Figure 6-4).
 Plant species encountered here were mostly succulents and grasses with spiny shrubs also recorded.
 No trees were encountered due to this limited substrate.
 This habitat was small areas in between the Karoo-riviere shrubland habitat type.
 Some species found in the Karoo-riviere shrubland habitat were also found here, however this area did support a species composition that were somewhat different to the greater area and were separated for that reason.
 Species found here included: Yellow Canary, White-throated Canary, White-rumped swifts and Little Swifts.

-Figure 7-3 Ridge habitat found in the project area
+Figure 6-4 Ridge habitat found in the assessment area